pivotal-cf/docs-pks/vsphere-cns.hbs.md

 ### <a id='unsupported-features'></a> Unsupported Features and Limitations

-vSphere Storage DRS, Manual Storage vMotion, and other VMware vSphere features are not supported by the vSphere Container Storage Plug-in and cannot be used by the TKGI clusters that use or migrate to the vSphere CSI Driver.
+vSphere Storage DRS, Manual Storage vMotion, and other VMware vSphere features are not supported by the vSphere Container Storage Plug-in and cannot be used by the {{ vars.product_short }} clusters that use or migrate to the vSphere CSI Driver.

 For more information on the limitations of the VMware vSphere Container Storage Plug-in, see [vSphere Functionality Supported by vSphere Container Storage Plug-in](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/container-storage-plugin/3-0/getting-started-with-vmware-vsphere-container-storage-plug-in-3-0/vsphere-container-storage-plug-in-concepts/vsphere-functionality-supported-by-vsphere-container-storage-plug-in.html)